yardenshoham/nalgeon.github.io/content/posts/2023/sql-window-functions-book/index.md

     </div>
 </details>

+The book starts with SQL windows basics (Part 1) and goes through frame nuances (Part 2) to some pretty advanced stuff (Part 3).

 To preview the first few chapters, visit the links in the table of contents above.

 ## About the author